The 3 Best Stretches for Sailing

 Improve your sailing and minimize injuries with 3 of the best sailing stretches.

 by Brad Walker | First Published November 22, 2010 | Updated May 2, 2019

 The boats have changed greatly over the years, making use of a host of different masts, sails and keel designs.
 The only constant is that a sailboat must rely on the wind to move.

 Muscles used in Sailing

-Irrespective of whether your craft has one hull or two, one sail or many, it will require all of the upper body strength you can muster to master the steering of it.
-From the keel to the mainsail, your upper torso, including your shoulders, arms and abdominal muscles are going to play a major role in the operation of a sailboat.
+Regardless of the size of the craft, sailing will require all the upper body strength you can muster.
+From the keel to the mainsail, your upper torso, including your shoulders, arms and abdominal muscles will play a major role in operating a sailboat.

 Most Common Sailing Injuries